pizzanathea/pizzanathea/README.md

 I'm a **Full-Stack Web & Mobile Developer** who enjoys building modern, responsive, and user-friendly applications.

-I mainly work with **JavaScript, TypeScript, React, Next.js, Node.js, Express.js, and React Native**.
-I'm also familiar with databases such as **MySQL, MongoDB, and Supabase**.

 Currently, I'm focused on improving my development skills, building real-world projects, and exploring new technologies.

 > 💻 Code • 🚀 Build • 🧠 Learn • 🔥 Repeat